 - We will again remove the Filter to show all the data.

 Finally, we will get the dataset without the text “Gina” born after “1990“.

-3. Delete Rows Containing Specific Word by Applying VBA
+3. Delete Rows Containing Specific Words by Applying VBA

 Our dataset contains sales rep, their region, and total sales volume.
 We want to remove the “East” Region from this data set.
 VBA can be used to remove rows with matched text.

-- Firstly, Press ALT + F11 or from Developer tab select Visual Basic to open the VBA window.
+- Firstly, Press ALT + F11, or from the Developer tab select Visual Basic to open the VBA window.

 - Secondly, Go to Insert then Module.